fatimaqais/clicks/TESTING.md

 |:-------:|:--------|
 | &check; | Users can view the Popular Profiles component
 | &check; | Clicking on a popular profile avatar, users are redirected to the selected profile page
-| &cross; | Users can view the number of events and posts the profile owner has posted
+| &check; | Users can view the number of events and posts the profile owner has posted
-| &cross; | Users can view the number of followers the selected profile has
+| &check; | Users can view the number of followers the selected profile has
-| &cross; | Users can view the number of other profiles the selected profile is following
+| &check; | Users can view the number of other profiles the selected profile is following
 | &check; | Clicking on the event image, users are redirected to the selected event detail page
 | &check; | Clicking on an event/post comments count, users are redirected to the selected event/post detail page
-| &cross; | Users can edit their own profile page via the three dots edit/delete menu
+| &check; | Users can edit their own profile page via the three dots edit/delete menu
-| &cross; | On clicking edit profile, user is redirected to the edit profile page
+| &check; | On clicking edit profile, user is redirected to the edit profile page
-| &cross; | User can edit their own username via the three dots edit profile menu
-| &cross; | User can edit their own password via the three dots edit profile menu

 ## Responsiveness Testing